What you need to know about Moff Gideon's strange lightsaber - The Media Times

-(Spoiler before the season finale, “Chapter 8” from “The Mandalorian” on Disney Plus)
+(Spoiler before the season finale, “Chapter 8” from “The Mandalorian” on Disney +)

-We have now reached the end of the first season of the first live action TV show “Star Wars”, “The Mandalorian”.
-It was a weird ride, with eight short episodes and not that much history, but at least we know that Disney is doing a second season that may have a little more storyline.
-Regardless, the season finale, Chapter 8, ends with a surprising hint at another part of the Star Wars universe, with the series’ new big bad, Moff Gideon (Giancarlo Esposito), giving Blade a rather strange look in the last scene.
+“The Mandalorian”, which has the honor of being the first live action TV show “Star Wars”, surprised many people by generally being entirely on their own and not having a clear relationship with the events in the films would have .
+Which is fine.
+It is only surprising how the release schedule was planned.
+The season finale comes a week after the release of “Star Wars: The Rise of Skywalker”.
+While the finale had no narrative connection to this film, it made a huge reference to the animated TV shows “Clone Wars” and “Rebels” with this lightsaber with a black blade, which we saw at the very end.

 Of course, this episode was only about the Mandalorian (Pedro Pascal) and his friends, who tried to escape Moff Gideon and his legion of assault troops of various types.
 Baby Yoda takes a few lumps, but they finally manage to escape thanks to Mando’s new jetpack, which he picks up on the way out of town.
 Our hero makes a pretty crazy move when Gideon, who drives a TIE fighter, tries to get her out of the air.